MicrosoftDocs/azure-docs/articles/connectors/connectors-create-api-salesforce.md

 ms.topic="article"
 ms.tgt_pltfrm="na"
 ms.workload="na"
-ms.date="03/16/2016"
+ms.date="05/18/2016"
 ms.author="deonhe"/>

-# Get started with the Salesforce API
+# Get started with the Salesforce connector
 Connect to Salesforce and create objects, get objects, and more.
-The Salesforce API can be be used from:
+The Salesforce connector can be used from:

 - Logic apps
 - PowerApps